What are the 9 ABOS scoring dimensions?

 - All 9 dimensions carry equal weight in scoring

-- Most points are lost in data gathering, complications, and surgical indications
+- Most points are lost in data gathering, surgical complications, and surgical indications

 - Understanding the rubric is essential for targeted preparation